Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Appropriates $348,000 to the Department of Natural Resources to evaluate the use of unmanned aerial systems (UAS) for monitoring changes in ecosystems and moose populations.
-Supports research and implementation of drone-based wildlife monitoring.
+Appropriates $348,000 to evaluate the use of unmanned aerial systems for monitoring changes in ecosystems and moose populations in Minnesota.
+Supports scientific research on UAS applications in wildlife management.

 View source